DBusConnection#

 it lets you establish a connection over any transport that can by represented

-as a IOStream
+as a IOStream.

 This class is rarely used directly in D-Bus clients.
 If you are writing

-a D-Bus client, it is often easier to use the bus_own_name
+a D-Bus client, it is often easier to use the bus_own_name,

-or new_for_bus
+bus_watch_name or new_for_bus APIs.

 As an exception to the usual GLib rule that a particular object must not

 called from any thread.
-This is so that bus_get
+This is so that bus_get and

-can safely return the same GDBusConnection
+bus_get_sync can safely return the same GDBusConnection when

 called from any thread.

-Most of the ways to obtain a GDBusConnection
+Most of the ways to obtain a GDBusConnection automatically initialize it

-(i.e. connect to D-Bus): for instance, new
+(i.e. connect to D-Bus): for instance, new and

-, and the synchronous versions of those methods, give you
+bus_get, and the synchronous versions of those methods, give you

 an initialized connection.
 Language bindings for GIO should use

-, which also
+new or new_async, which also

 initialize the connection.

-If you construct an uninitialized GDBusConnection
+If you construct an uninitialized GDBusConnection, such as via

-, you must initialize it via init
+new, you must initialize it via init or

-before using its methods or properties.
+init_async before using its methods or properties.

-Calling methods or accessing properties on a GDBusConnection
+Calling methods or accessing properties on a GDBusConnection that has not

 completed initialization successfully is considered to be invalid, and leads